smooth (adjective, adverb, verb) /smuð/ LISTEN

 A smoothie is a a thick beverage of fruit pureed in a blender, It may also contain yogurt, juice, and ice or ice cream.

 We can also refer to alcohol (particularly hard liquor) as being smooth.
-That means that it “goes down smooth” and is pleasant to drink, without the burning sensation that people can sometimes feel when they drink alcohol.
+That means that it “goes down smoothly” and is pleasant to drink, without the burning sensation that people can sometimes feel when they drink alcohol.

 smoothness (noun), smoothly (adverb)